2025–26 Grasshopper Club Zurich season

 The 2025–26 Grasshopper Club Zurich season is the club's fifth season back in the Swiss Super League, after winning promotion in 2021 and avoiding relegation by winning last season's relegation play-off.
 The season will start on 20 July 2024.
 Grasshoppers will also participate in the Swiss Cup.
+For the third consecutive year, Grasshopper will participate in the relegation play-off.